Coverwatch

 Talk to our team

-Standard homeowners insurance (ISO HO-3) caps business property at $2,500 on premises, excludes business liability entirely, and can get your claim denied and your coverage cancelled if you file a business-related claim.
+Not in any meaningful way.
+Standard homeowners insurance (ISO HO-3) caps business property at $2,500 to $3,000 on premises and excludes business liability entirely.
+File a business-related claim and you risk getting denied and having your coverage cancelled.
 That is why home based business insurance exists as a separate product, and most ecommerce sellers need it far sooner than they think.

 Key Takeaways

-• Standard homeowners policies cap home based business insurance coverage at $2,500 for business property on premises (some carriers extend higher) and exclude business liability entirely, according to the NAIC and the Insurance Information Institute.
+• Standard homeowners policies cap home based business insurance coverage at $2,500 to $3,000 for business property on premises, depending on the policy edition.
+They exclude business liability entirely, according to the NAIC and the Insurance Information Institute.

 • Filing a business-related claim under a homeowners policy can result in both the claim being denied and the homeowners policy being cancelled for material misrepresentation, per NAIC consumer guidance.

-• The HO 24 71 business pursuits endorsement, often marketed as a fix for home-based sellers, explicitly excludes businesses owned or controlled by the policyholder, according to IRMI analysis of the ISO form language.
+• The HO 24 71 business pursuits endorsement is often marketed as a fix for home-based sellers.
+It explicitly excludes businesses owned or controlled by the policyholder, according to IRMI analysis of the ISO form language.

-• A business owner's policy for a home-based ecommerce operation typically costs $22 to $41 per month and covers general liability, commercial property, and business interruption, compared to a homeowners endorsement that adds only $5,000 to $10,000 in property coverage for $25 to $50 per year.
+• A business owner's policy for a home-based ecommerce operation typically costs $22 to $41 per month.
+It covers general liability, commercial property, and business interruption.
+A homeowners endorsement, by contrast, adds only $5,000 to $10,000 in property coverage for $25 to $50 per year.

-• Coverwatch policy reviews consistently find that home-based ecommerce sellers are the most likely segment to carry zero business coverage, with the majority assuming their homeowners or renters policy handles inventory and liability.
+• Coverwatch policy reviews consistently find that home-based ecommerce sellers are the most likely segment to carry zero business coverage.
+Most assume their homeowners or renters policy handles inventory and liability.

 What homeowners insurance covers for business property

-Standard homeowners policies (ISO HO-3) do cover business inventory on the premises, but only up to $2,500 (some carriers extend to $3,000), with an additional $250 for property stored away from home.
+Standard homeowners policies (ISO HO-3) do cover business inventory on the premises, but only up to $2,500 to $3,000 depending on the policy edition.
+Property stored away from home gets an additional $250.
 For a home-based ecommerce seller with inventory, equipment, and shipping supplies, those limits cover a fraction of what is actually at risk.

 That candle maker with $15,000 in wax and fragrance inventory?
 Her homeowners policy would reimburse $2,500 to $3,000 if a pipe burst and destroyed her garage stock.
 The other $12,000 or more would come out of her pocket.
-Electronic equipment used primarily for business, like a dedicated label printer or product photography setup, falls under the same business property cap, and some carriers impose even lower sublimits on business electronics, according to the Insurance Information Institute.
+Electronic equipment used primarily for business falls under the same cap.
+A dedicated label printer or product photography setup counts as business property.
+Some carriers impose even lower sublimits on business electronics, according to the Insurance Information Institute.

 Renters insurance works the same way here.
 The HO-4 renters form carries the same business property sublimits and exclusions, so renting instead of owning does not change the math.
+(The standard off-premises sublimit is $250.)
 If you sell online and store products at home, your personal property policy wasn't designed to cover them.
 So does homeowners insurance cover business inventory?
 Technically yes, but only up to that $2,500 to $3,000 cap.

 Coverwatch insight